followmyutopia/devextreme-documentation/concepts/40 SPA Framework/13 Built-in Layouts/3 Split Layout.md

 When defining views, specify the pane in which a view will be displayed in the Split layout by using the [pane](/Documentation/ApiReference/SPA_Framework/HtmlApplication/Configuration/#pane) option of the corresponding **dxView** markup component.
 In addition, denote the layout placeholder in which the view will be displayed within the pane.
 The Simple and Empty layouts that are used in split layout panes provide the 'content' placeholder.
 So, put the view's markup within this placeholder.
 For details on how to do this, refer to the [Insert View into Layout](/Documentation/Guide/SPA_Framework/Views_and_Layouts/#Insert_View_into_Layout) topic.

+[note]If you use the Split layout, the DevExtreme SPA framework adds an additional navigation stack for the "detail" pane.
+This stack holds all views whose **pane** option is set to "detail" or is not defined.
+To put a view to the main navigation stack, set the **pane** option to "master".
+If you navigate from the Split layout to a non-Split layout, set the **pane** option of the target view to "master".
+Otherwise, this view will be put to the additional ("detail") stack, which may cause unexpected behavior.

 To see an example, refer to the [Use Split Layout For Tablets](/Documentation/Tutorial/SPA_Framework/Use_Split_Layout_For_Tablets/) tutorial.

 <a id="iOSSplitLayout"></a><h4>iOS</h4>